diogoff/trackml-100/README.md

 The _x,y,z_ position of each hit is normalized by the distance to the origin.

-The end result - in the form of a list of hits with event id, particle id, detector id, position, and weight - is saved to a CSV file (`event*-particles.csv`).
+The end result - in the form of a list of hits with event id, particle id, detector id, position x,y,z and weight - is saved to a CSV file (`event*-particles.csv`).

 ### What is `qsub_particles.py`?